kirloskar electric company ltd share price Management discussions

 Your Company recognizes the unstable growth in core sectors as major risks and has initiated the following measures for mitigating the above business related risks.

 Your Company continually upgrades its engineering strength and design capabilities by incorporating latest technologies in its products and services.
-Optimizing manufacturing costs and improvement in operating efficiencies are continuously pursued enabling it to offer competitive prices.
+Reduction in manufacturing costs and improvement in operating efficiencies are continuously pursued enabling it to offer competitive prices.
 The wide portfolio of products gives your Company a competitive advantage, as we can cater to the major verticals of the electrical engineering capital goods industry.

 Your Company recognizes the importance of its supply chain in sourcing good quality raw materials and other inputs at competitive prices with high reliability in meeting delivery timelines.